 If you’re easily distracted and “forget” to get back to studying you could always set alarms to keep you on track.

 If you can study for longer in one period then great, go for it.
 Find what works for you and helps you focus.

 Think that sounds like a yawn fest?
 Well the secrets to getting good marks are all right there.

-When you’re unsure where to start revising, this is a great starting point.
-Speak to your teachers, they’ll help you get the information and understand it, they want you to do well.
+Remember to speak to your teachers, they’ll help you access the right information and make sure that you understand it, they want you to do well.

 4. Become a note-taking ninja

-If you’re not already an avid note-taker, then it’s time to become one.
+If you’re not already an avid note-taker, now is an excellent time to boost this skill.

 After checking out the syllabus and getting clear on what’s important, the next step is to make notes in a dedicated study folder.
 Making notes may seem old-school, but for lots of people the physical action of writing down information can help to cement it in your brain.